Do you know that Mathura is where Lord Krishna, the 8th avatar of Vishnu, was born? He is the God of protection, compassion, tenderness, and love!

 This legend happened in Dwapara Yuga, which tells that Shri Krishna didn’t want the people of Braj to worship Lord Indra for the rain.
 He believed that Indra must rain as it’s His duty.
 In response, Indra rained heavily for seven consecutive days, and the entire Braj submerged in water.

-To protect the people from this wrath, Lord Krishna lifted the Govardhan Hill on his little finger, and all villagers and animals came under to save their lives.
+Lord Krishna lifted the Govardhan Hill on his little finger to protect the people from this wrath, and all villagers and animals came under to save their lives.
 In the end, Krishna broke Indra’s pride, and later Indra realized his mistake and did everything in the right state and prayed to Krishna.

 Visiting The Old Lanes of Gokul